kovidgoyal/calibre/manual/server.rst

     SetEnv force-proxy-request-1.0 1
     SetEnv proxy-nokeepalive 1

-That's all, you will now be able to access the |app| Content Server under the /calibre URL in your apache server.
+That's all, you will now be able to access the calibre Content Server under the /calibre URL in your apache server.
 The above rules pass all requests under /calibre to the calibre server running on port 8080 and thanks to the --url-prefix option above, the calibre server handles them transparently.

 .. note:: If you are willing to devote an entire VirtualHost to the content server, then there is no need to use --url-prefix and RewriteRule, instead just use the ProxyPass directive.